 Composting operations create 4x the number of jobs per ton compared to landfilling or incineration.

-Learn with us as we dive into ocean health, materials science, and regeneration through our monthly newsletter.
-No spam, we promise.
+Learn with us as we dive into ocean health, materials science, and regeneration through our community newsletter.

 Copyright © 2024 Sway Innovation Co. - All Rights Reserved.